 Second relation (61) is equivalent to the above mentioned inequality (42) for the Fisher information.
-It can be also understood as the inequality between the variances and covariance of the deviation of the coordinate x and the function $\partial s_2/\partial x$ from their mean values.
-However, the covariance is constant and equals h/2.
-Its square then yields the constant $h^2/4$ appearing at the right-hand side of the Heisenberg uncertainty relation.
-Uncertainty relation (61) is not obtained in approach (a).
+It can be also understood as the inequality between the variances and co-variances of the deviation of the coordinate x and the function $\partial s_2/\partial x$ from their mean values.
+However, the corresponding covariance is constant and equals $\hbar/2$.
+The square of the covariance then yields the constant $\hbar^2/4$ which appears at the right-hand side of the Heisenberg uncertainty relation.
+Uncertainty relation (61) does not appear in approach (a).